 Applications alleging a breach of the general protections may be commenced by the person affected by the contravention or by an industrial association.
 This is the case if the industrial association is affected by the contravention, or the person affected is a member, or is entitled to be a member, of the industrial association.

-Under section 366 of the FW Act, an application for a remedy for a dismissal in breach of the general protections must be made to the FWC within 21 days after the dismissal.
+Under section 366 of the FW Act, an application for a remedy for a dismissal in breach of the general protections must be made to the Fair Work Commission within 21 days after the dismissal.

 Fair Work Commission

-Under section 365 of the FW Act (read with s 370), a person alleging a contravention of Part 3-1 must first apply to the FWC for it to deal with the dispute (unless an interim A court order that directs a person to do, or not to do, something.
-For example, a court can order a developer not to demolish a historic building.
-An injunction may be interim (operative until further order) or perpetual (continuing indefinitely). is sought).
+Under section 365 of the FW Act (read with s 370), a person alleging a contravention of Part 3(1) must first apply to the Fair Work Commission for it to deal with the dispute (unless an interim injunction is sought).

-If the FWC is satisfied that all reasonable attempts to resolve the dispute have been, or are likely to be, unsuccessful, it A document that sets out what a person wants to happen to their money and other property after they die. issue a certificate (s 368 FW Act).
+If the Fair Work Commission is satisfied that all reasonable attempts to resolve the dispute have been, or are likely to be, unsuccessful, it will issue a certificate (s 368 FW Act).
 This certificate must be received before a general protections application can be made to a court.

-Section 369 of the FW Act provides that the parties may To agree to something being done, to approve an action or arrangement.
-See also informed consent. to the FWC dealing with the general protections application by A form of alternative dispute resolution where the parties appoint an independent person (an arbitrator) to sort out their dispute.
-Arbitration is often the method choose to solve commercial construction and shipping disputes.
-It is less formal than a court hearing.
-An arbitrator’s decision is final and generally cannot be appealed..
-Notification of the parties’ consent to the FWC arbitrating the matter must be given to the FWC within 14 days of the certificate being issued.
+Section 369 of the FW Act provides that the parties may consent to the Fair Work Commission dealing with the general protections application by arbitration.
+Notification of the parties’ consent to the Fair Work Commission arbitrating the matter must be given to the Fair Work Commission within 14 days of the certificate being issued.

-As stated above, a certificate from the FWC must be received before an application can be made to a court in relation to an Claimed but not proved.
-For example, the police can allege in court that a car was stolen, but they then have to prove it with evidence.
-If you say a person did something illegal you are making an allegation.
-Unless you can back it up, you will not be able to win a court case about it. breach of the general protections.
-Under section 370 of the FW Act, a general protections court application must be made within 14 days of the FWC issuing the certificate.
+As stated above, a certificate from the Fair Work Commission must be received before an application can be made to a court in relation to an alleged breach of the general protections.
+Under section 370 of the FW Act, a general protections court application must be made within 14 days of the Fair Work Commission issuing the certificate.

-The remedies for a breach of the general protections are set out in Part 4-1 of the FW Act.
-The range of penalties that may be imposed start from $12 600 for an individual to $63 000 for an A body corporate created by registration of a plan of subdivision or a plan of strata or cluster subdivision.
-See also prescribed owners corporation. (which includes an industrial association).
+The remedies for a breach of the general protections are set out in Part 4(1) of the FW Act.
+The range of penalties that may be imposed start from $13 320 for an individual to $66 600 for an owners corporation (which includes an industrial association).

-The orders that the FWC may make following an arbitration are:
+The orders that the Fair Work Commission may make following an arbitration are:

 - reinstatement to employment;